minwoojang/rez-pyside2/README.md

-# rez-pyside
+rez-pyside2
+===

-Rez build configuration for PySide/Qt for Python.
+Rez build configuration for PySide2/Qt for Python.